TizenTeam/tau/HACKING.md

 ========

 ***
-NB: The development team working on web-ui-fw uses Linux, so no one has attempted to build this project on other platforms.
+NB: The development team working on tizen-web-ui-fw uses Linux, so no one has attempted to build this project on other platforms.
 ***